 The battle over thousands of rejected absentee ballots appears to have come to an end.

-Absentee ballots can no longer be thrown out in Georgia because of a signature mismatch or a missing birth year and address, according to a new state law that recently resolved two federal lawsuits.
+Voters whose absentee ballots were thrown out because of a signature mismatch must be sent instructions on how to correct problems, according to a new state law that recently resolved two federal lawsuits.

-County election officials discarded nearly 7,000 absentee ballots in the November election, often for minor transgressions such as marking the outside of the absentee ballot envelope incorrectly.
+County election officials discarded more than 8,000 absentee ballots in the November election, often for minor transgressions such as marking the outside of the absentee ballot envelope incorrectly.

 Judges issued orders at the time preventing election officials from discarding absentee and provisional ballots.